St Winefride's Church, Holywell

 St Winefride's Church (also known as St Winifred's Church or St Winefred's Church) is a Roman Catholic Parish church in Holywell, Flintshire.
-It was founded by the Society of Jesus and was first church in the United Kingdom to be administered by the Vocationist Fathers.
+It was founded by the Society of Jesus and was until recently the first church in the United Kingdom to be administered by the Vocationist Fathers now since departed as the parish returns into diocesan hands.
 It is Grade II listed building.
 It was the first church the Jesuits built in Wales.

 History

 It was founded by the Jesuits in 1832.
 They went on to establish St Beuno's College in 1848.
-From the college they also founded other churches such as Our Lady of the Assumption Church in Rhyl and Our Lady of Ransom and the Holy Souls Church in Llandrindod Wells.
+From the college they also founded other churches and missions such as Our Lady of the Assumption Church in Rhyl in 1851, in Denbigh in 1853, St Winefride's Church in St Asaph in 1854, Our Lady Help of the Christians Church in Ruthin and Our Lady of Ransom and the Holy Souls Church in Llandrindod Wells in 1907.

-At some point in the twentieth-century they handed over the church to the Diocese of Wrexham.
+By the 1930s they were asked by the Bishop of Menevia, Francis Vaughan to hand over the church to the Diocese of Wrexham.
 On 19 August 1991, the church was designated a Grade II listed building.